My Dog Is Misbehaving. What Should I Do?

 Internationally renowned dog trainer Victoria Stilwell's tips for training pushy puppies.

-What to expect when your pandemic puppy becomes an unruly adolescent.
+What to expect when your perfect puppy hits that unruly stage.

 Post-training play may extend a dog’s memory of previously learned behaviors by up to a year.